-Significant effort went into researching approaches for the new identity.
-Heather and Little needed an identity that would encapsulate the company’s craftsmanship, innovation and attention to detail.
+Significant effort went into researching approaches for the new brand, and visual identity.
+Heather and Little needed an approach that would encapsulate the company’s craftsmanship, innovation and attention to detail.
 Ultimately we focused on a version that was influenced by the Arts and Crafts movement.
 Our design is meant to reference the look of a piece of stamped metal.
 The main type of metal used by H&L in their work is copper, therefore the logo was expressed as if reproduced on copper.
 The Verdigris treatment is both beautiful and a nod to the longevity of H&L’s work, which lasts for generations.

 In terms of printing, the concept proved to be extremely challenging to execute.
 All the printers contacted said the same thing: “we’ve never seen this done before”.
 Flash Reproductions took on the challenge.
 Hours of testing and press approvals later, the final result emerged.
 The identity was expressed in a variety of collateral materials, stationery, stickers, purchase orders.
 The centrepiece of the stationery, the business cards, went through 4 production processes and 5 finishing processes.
 2 different types of paper, duplexed, litho printing, copper foil stamp using “printable” foil, silk screen spot custom “patina” colour UV cured ink, litho black and custom metallic brown on top of foil, copper gilded edges and, finally, hand painting custom “patina” colour on gilded edges.

-Visual Identity, Collateral, Website
+Strategy, Visual Identity, Collateral, Website